Scottish Premiership Deadline Day: Nicolas Raskin, Tony Watt, Ethan Erhahon and more feature in our round-up

 Aberdeen parted company with manager Jim Goodwin on Saturday but were the busiest club on the final day with two players joining as two headed out on loan.

-Ajax goalkeeper Jay Gorter signed on loan to compete with fellow Dutchman Kelle Roos, currently injured, and Joe Lewis.
+Ajax goalkeeper Jay Gorter signed on loan to compete with fellow Dutchman Kelle Roos and Joe Lewis.

 Defender Angus MacDonald also moved to Pittodrie from Watford until the end of the season and could make his debut against St Mirren at Pittodrie on Wednesday.